CARNIVAL CRUISE LINE - UK CRUISE HOLIDAY BOOKING TERMS AND CONDITIONS

 (k) Carnival, acting via the Master, reserves the right to refuse passage, disembark or confine to a cabin any Guest whose physical or mental condition, or behaviour is considered in the sole opinion of the Captain and/or the ship's doctor to constitute a risk to the Guest's own well-being or that of any other Guest or crew member.
 Carnival and the Captain reserve the right to disembark any Guest whose behaviour affects the comfort, enjoyment, safety or well-being of other guests or of any crew.

 (l) Guests are reminded that some foods may cause an allergic reaction in certain people due to intolerance of some ingredients.
 If the Guest has any known allergies, or is intolerant to any food, he/she is required to report it to the Maître d’hôtel as soon as convenient after boarding the ship.
 It is the responsibility of the Guest to ensure that he/she actively avoids any food he/ she is allergic to.
 Carnival will take all reasonable care if made aware in writing of any specific food or ingredient the Passenger has an allergic reaction to and will assist the Guest within reason to avoid any such food or ingredients if made aware by the Guest prior to ordering such food.
-Carnival is not under any obligation to prepare or provide special meals for the Guest.
+Carnival is not under any obligation to prepare or provide special meals for Guests.

 9. CANCELLATION BY GUEST

-Bookings will be held until 30 minutes prior to departure and arrivals any later than this time will be treated as a cancellation by the Guest.
+Bookings will be held until 30 minutes prior to departure and arrivals any later than this time will be deemed to be a “no-show” and treated as a cancellation by the Guest.
 No refunds will be made in the event of “no shows”, unused tickets, lost tickets or for cancellations received late or after the start of the Cruise.
-You may cancel your booking at any time before departure by accessing your booking on carnival.co.uk., or by calling Carnival at 0845 351 0556, or via your travel agent who will notify Us on your behalf.
+You may cancel your booking at any time before departure by [accessing your booking on the Website] or by calling Carnival at 0845 351 0556, or via your travel agent who will notify Us on your behalf.
 If you cancel your holiday, Carnival will incur costs in cancelling your arrangements and therefore you must pay to Carnival the cancellation charges listed below which are either the deposits or a percentage of the Price, whichever is greater, and are based on the amount of time that you cancel before departure.
 For cancellation charges related to group bookings, partial ship charters or full ship charters, please refer to your charter Contract or group booking agreement for the terms and conditions that apply to cancelling or amending your booking.
 Carnival strongly recommends the purchase of holiday cancellation insurance as it may be possible for Guests to reclaim cancellation charges under their insurance policy.
 Claims should be submitted to the appropriate insurer.

 Days prior to departure date